 Academic staff will help you to evaluate your initial studio developments and to refine your working strategy.
 You’ll explore what curators need to consider when making live projects and presenting work in public contexts.
 Live projects might include exhibitions, displays, learning projects or residencies in appropriate settings, on campus, or with any of the School’s external partners.
 Technical staff will support you to bring your outputs to a finished level for exhibition at assessment.

-You’ll establish a line of enquiry for your Master’s Project, working to a proposal of your devising, which contextualises your work within your specialist discipline appropriate to Master’s level and leading to your final Degree Show.
-You’ll work in the studio with increasing independence and demonstrate progress in establishing a professional practice.
+You’ll work in the studio with increasing independence as you establish a professional practice.
+You’ll devise and complete your Master’s Project, working to a proposal which contextualises your work within your specialist discipline and leads to your final Degree Show.

-Your progress is evaluated by formative assessment (throughout the duration of the course) and summative assessment (at the end of each trimester), through a mixture of exhibitions, verbal/visual presentations, research folders/blogs and written assignments.
+Your progress is evaluated throughout the course and at the end of each trimester through a mixture of exhibitions, verbal/visual presentations, research folders/blogs and written assignments.

 You’ll learn through lectures, talks, taught sessions, individual and group tutorials, and studio critiques and seminars.